Waaguy69/FNF-Android-Porting/README.md

 11. File Saver

-This is a feature to save files with sys.io.File in phone storage
+This is a feature to save files with sys.io.File in phone storage in `saves` directory

 ```haxe
 SUtil.saveContent("your file name", ".txt", "lololol");